IMG_0416

 Try searching for “IMG_XXXX” on YouTube, replacing “XXXX” with your favorite numbers (I used my birthday, 0416).
 See what you get!

 There’s something surreal about these videos that engages you in a way you’ve never felt.
-None were edited, produced or paraded for mass viewing.
+None were edited, produced, or paraded for mass viewing.
 In fact, many were likely uploaded by accident or with a misunderstanding that complete strangers could see it.
 YouTube automatically removes harmful or violent content, so what remains exists in a unique, almost paradoxical state: forbidden, yet harmless.
-Putting all this together, searching IMG_XXXX presents the viewer with the most authentic social feed ever seen on the Internet- in video, no less!
+Putting all this together, searching IMG_XXXX offers the most authentic social feed ever seen on the Internet- in video, no less!

 While many videos are redundant snippets of a concerts, basketball games, or kids’ recitals, you also get one-of-a-kind videos that provides a glimpse into a complete stranger’s life.
 You’ll see a tumultuous event that made them, their partner, or their friend say, “hey, let’s record this”.
 I’d like to show you three of these videos that I found in my search.